Battle of Podhajce (1698)

 The Battle of Podhajce took place on 8-9 September 1698 near Podhajce in Ruthenian Voivodship during the Great Turkish War.
 In response to the impending military campaign of the Polish, the Ottoman Empire made a pre-emptive strike on the area of Commonwealth.
-Near Podhajce 6,000-strong Polish army under Field Crown Hetman Feliks Kazimierz Potocki repelled approximately 14,000 man Tatar expedition under Qaplan I Giray.
+Near Podhajce, the Polish army under Field Crown Hetman Feliks Kazimierz Potocki repelled the Crimean Tatar expedition under Qaplan I Giray.

 Background

 The Ottoman Empire was defeated during the Azov campaigns (1695–1696) and in the Battle of Zenta in 1697.
 The empire, exhausted by the war and recent Janissaries riots and in fear of losing other territories, began to be willing to enter into peace negotiations.
 Habsburg Monarchy wanted to relocate forces and focus on the succession of Habsburg Spain during the impending death of Charles II of Spain.
 Habsburg Monarchy in the fall of 1697 began negotiations with the Ottoman Empire proposing the end of war with each member of the Holy League keeping captured territories (Uti possidetis, ita possideatis).
 This proposition was unfavorable for Commonwealth that would not regain part of Ukraine with Kamianets-Podilskyi that was lost after the Treaty of Buchach of 1672.

 Recently elected in 1697, Commonwealth king Augustus II the Strong decided to launch a military campaign using Commonwealth and Electorate of Saxony armies against Ottomans with purpose to occupy Wallachia and Moldavia.

 At the same time, Commonwealth senators headed by Stanisław Jan Jabłonowski proposed to recapture Kamianets.
 They did not want the king to strengthen his position through this expedition.
 They also argued that Kamianets was a more realistic target and already fortress garrison has problems because of partial Commonwealth supply blockade to the fortress leading to Ottomans demoralisation and desertions.